noodldocs/noodldocs.github.io/2.4/nodes/utilities/logic/condition/README.md

 ![](./condition_node.png ':class=img-size-l')

-The input condition will be treated as a boolean, and the evaluation happens when the input changes, unless an explicit signal is connected to the Evaluate input
+The input condition will be treated as a boolean, and the evaluation happens when the input changes, unless an explict signal is connected to the Evaluate input

 <##head##>